thanasisn/POLAr/README.md

 Some tools to read data from Polar watch files.

-It can parse `.pdd` exercise files and user the `.ppd` file.
+It can parse `.pdd` exercise files and user the user `.ppd` file.

 Also can aggregate some data by time span.
+Probably data.table is better for than.

 It was written many years ago and my R coding style was very raw.
 Although, I still use it as intended, as I keep all my data and in that old format.